FIVE MOST SURPRISING FINDS

 How does a system that constitutionally guarantees the presumption of innocence cage 470,000 unconvicted people on any given night — and extract $2–3 billion per year from their families as the price of freedom?

-A puzzle master looks at that contradiction and identifies the mechanism: the system replaced the presumption of innocence with a financial test.
+A puzzle master looks at that contradiction and identifies the mechanism.
+The system replaced the presumption of innocence with a financial test.
 If you can pay, you are free.
 If you cannot, you are caged.
 The Constitution guarantees equal protection.
 Cash bail guarantees unequal application.
 The variable that determines freedom is not guilt or innocence — it is wealth.

 Replace the wealth test with a risk test.
 Eliminate cash bail for all nonviolent offenses.
 Redirect forfeited revenue to pretrial services.
 Make the system answer to evidence, not to profit.